ISTA-SPiDerS/aptos-multi-region-bench/README.md

 Because the terraform scripts have not been properly written, we split cluster creation and K8s configuration into discrete plan/apply cycles inspired by [hashicorp/terraform-provider-kubernetes#1078](https://github.com/hashicorp/terraform-provider-kubernetes/pull/1078).
 First, change main.tf to reference the aws-node-only submodule folder and perform the steps below and then repeat with aws submodule folder using the same workspace.

 From personal experience, once the "aws-node-only" part reaches module.aptos-node.aws_eks_addon.aws-ebs-csi-driver, stop it (with Ctlr + C) to save some time.
-Also, the "aws" part may need a short second iteration.
+Also, the "aws" part may need a short second iteration because of some dependencies not set correctly.
 ```
 #
-# Initialize terraform and its backend, using the backend configuration created in the previous step
+# Initialize terraform and its backend.
 # This will copy the public reference terraform modules written by Aptos Labs into the .terraform/modules directory
 terraform init

 # Initialize your terraform workspaces, one unique workspace name for each directory.
 You can skip this step and "default" workspace will be used.
+(I recommend this since the name of the bucket that exists has been created in the default workspace)
 terraform workspace new <WORKSPACE_NAME>
 # for example
 terraform workspace new bench-asia-east1